git-moss/DrivenByMoss-Documentation/Akai/Akai-MPC-Force.md

 display: Matrix View, Mixer View and Device Control View.
 Click the links to jump to that section.
 In each of these modes, you will always have access to the following controls and functions on the display:

 * Tap a track name to select it.
+Selecting an already selected group track toggles its' expanded state.
 * Tap the stop icons at the bottom of the display to stop clips in the selected track.
 * Tap the Launch Quantize field (above the scene launch arrows) to set the Launch Quantize value.
 Since Bitwig does only support straight notes only those can be selected.
 * Tap the Scene Launch arrows on the right side of the display to launch all clips in that row.